 These aren't as valuable as they used to be.

 As of October 17, 2017, Google Chrome will now flag form containing pages over HTTP as “Not Secure”

 Google warned it would do so on their Chromium blog (a site worthy of following) back in April, and made good on that promise.
 As you navigate the web, you’ll see the following indicators that forms may not be secure:

 Images courtesy of https://blog.chromium.org

-You’ll notice a few details about this notice.
-First of all, when the visitor is using incognito (aka private) browsing, the ‘Not Secure’ message will show on page load and on data entry.
+You’ll find a few details about this notice.
+First of all, when the visitor is using incognito (aka private) browsing, the “Not Secure” message will show on page load and on data entry.
 During normal browsing, it only shows on data entry.
 Additionally, including your form in an HTTPS iframe is not sufficient.
 This notice checks the domain for https://, and therefore not having it will trigger the notice regardless.

 That said, trying to get around the warning is futile.
-Google has declared clear intentions to promote a more secure web.
-Resistance is futile, and with the swap taking a minimal amount of time and effort - it’s simply not worth avoiding.
-You should update your domain, subdomains and marketing domains (such as Marketo, Hubspot, etc.) to HTTPS.
+Google has declared its intentions to promote a more secure web.
+Resistance is also ineffective, and with the swap taking a minimal amount of time and effort - it’s simply not worth avoiding.
+You should update your domain, subdomains, and marketing domains (such as Marketo, Hubspot, etc.) to HTTPS.
 If not, your pages are liable to break when the HTTPS enabled domain blocks the unsecured content you're trying to pull in.
-The same goes for any links, embeds and dependencies - you’ll want to make sure you’re pulling them in as https:// to avoid any issues.
+The same goes for any links, embeds, and dependencies - you’ll want to make sure you’re pulling them in as https:// to avoid any issues.